 On the regulatory side, financial regulators should receive accurate, searchable data faster than before.
 They should be able to make decisions quickly and respond with more agility to changing market forces.

-Knowing this act will very likely become law, companies should give thought to their financial reporting software.
-If they do not have software that aligns with the principles of the Financial Transparency Act of searchability, transparency, and standardization, now is the time to look for a more robust reporting software that supports these features.
+Knowing how this act changes the playing field, companies should give thought to their financial reporting software.
+If they do not have software that aligns with the principles of the Financial Data Transparency Act of searchability, transparency, and standardization, now is the time to look for a more robust reporting software that supports these features.

-DFIN supports the Financial Transparency Act for several key reasons.
-We believe that the Financial Transparency Act will ultimately help businesses and organizations operate more efficiently while remaining in compliance with regulations, and it will help keep governments and the public informed.
+DFIN supports the Financial Data Transparency Act for several key reasons.
+We believe that the Financial Data Transparency Act ultimately helps businesses and organizations operate more efficiently while remaining in compliance with regulations, and it helps keep governments and the public informed.
 While the new reporting requirements may take some getting used to, they should ultimately save time, increase accuracy and efficiency, and pave the way for greater automation of business processes in the future.